AtB-AS/probot-rfc-labeler/README.md

 ## Why no auto merging?

-The author feels having auto-merging would lead to lack of control and higher risk of something passing that shouldn't be.
-Also it makes it harder to handle things like vacation etc.
+The author feels having auto-merging would lead to a lack of control and a higher risk of something passing that shouldn't be.
+Also, it makes it harder to handle things like vacation etc.

 ## Deployment